 What to wear on a trip to Agua Azul

-Agua Azul is very rocky, and can be very slippery in places.
+Agua Azul is very rocky and can be very slippery in places.
 For this, you’ll probably want to wear some sturdy walking sandals or maybe even some reef shoes.
-Anything that’s a good fit with good grip and that dries quickly will be adequate footwear for your day here.
+Anything that’s a good fit with a good grip and that dries quickly will be adequate footwear for your day here.